rekharapolu/Library-Management-System-Core-Java-/README.md

-# Library-Management-System-Core-Java-
-A console-based Library Management System built using pure Core Java.
-It allows users to add, view, issue, and return books using a simple text-based interface.
-The project is ideal for learning object-oriented programming and data structures like HashMap in Java.
+# 📚 Library Management System (Core Java)

+This is a **console-based Library Management System** written in pure **Core Java**, without any database or external frameworks.
+It allows users to manage a small library by adding, viewing, issuing, and returning books.

+## 🚀 Features

+- Add new books to the library
+- View available and issued books
+- Issue books to users
+- Return previously issued books
+- All operations via command-line interface

+## 💻 Technologies Used

+- Java (JDK 8 or higher)
+- Core Java only (No database, no frameworks)
+- Data stored in memory using `HashMap`

+## 🏗️ Project Structure